jutuon/space-boss-battles/README.md

 Space Boss Battles is 2D arcade space shooter game.
 This version of the game is complete rewrite in Rust programming language.
 Originally game was written in CoolBasic programming language.

+This project is also my first proper project written in Rust and will also serve as coursework for programming project course.

 ## Features

 General features:

-- [ ] OpenGL 3.3 and OpenGL ES 2.0 support
+- [x] OpenGL 3.3 and OpenGL ES 2.0 support
 - [ ] Support for display aspect ratios of 4:3 and 16:9
 - [ ] Basic menu system for main menu and settings
 - [ ] 4 levels